kadcom/mda/Readme.md

    avoid to use pointer when I can use a value instead.
 This dependency is optional.

-5. `yaml` is a library to parse yaml file
+5. `yaml` is a library to parse yaml file.
+This is also optional dependencies.
+   If you don't like YAML you can change it to anything you want.

 ## How to navigate this project